freejstone/Percolator-RESET/README.md

 The important folder is *percolator_RESET* which contains the actual scripts that implements our procedure using Python, from the command line.
 This python implementation may be used as interim until the development in C (Percolator).
 For further details on implementation, see the wiki page.

 For installation, download the latest release from Github, and install using pip in the same directory as setup.py using `pip install .`

+See the [wiki](https://github.com/freejstone/Percolator-RESET/wiki) page on how to use Percolator RESET.